elkanatovey/dataLink_relay/README.md

 4. The client will echo single words back via the terminal

 If you wish to run a basic demo in a single executable run ```./all```.
 It runs all three entities at once and has a few clients print basic messages at the server.
 Instructions for the MTLS versions are similar.
 Note that all demos run on localhost with hardcoded values.

+Documentation of the public facing API can be found [here](docs/DOCUMENTATION.md).